AvaloniaUI/avalonia-docs/docs/basics/user-interface/introduction-to-xaml.md

 The sample above uses three interesting attributes:

 * `xmlns="https://github.com/avaloniaui"` - this is the XAML namespace declaration for _Avalonia UI_ itself.
 This is required, without it the file will not be recognised as an Avalonia XAML document.
-* `xmlns:x="http://schemas.microsoft.com/winfx/2006/xaml"` - this is the declaration for the XAML language namespace.&#x20;
+* `xmlns:x="http://schemas.microsoft.com/winfx/2006/xaml"` - this is the declaration for the XAML language namespace.
 * `x:Class="AvaloniaApplication1.MainWindow"` - this is an extension of the above declaration (for 'x') that tells the XAML compiler where to find the associated class for this file.
 The class is defined in a code-behind file, usually written in C#.

 :::info